Ophrys: Pollination

 Orchids of the genus Ophrys use sexual deception to attract pollinators to their flowers.
-In sexual deception, an orchid attracts male pollinators by producing the sex pheromone of virgin female pollinators in addition to providing visual and tactile cues (Schiestl 2005; Schluter et al. 2009; Stokl et al. 2009).
-These signals stimulate mating behavior in the male pollinators, which then attempt copulation, called “pseudocopulation”, with the orchid labellum (Schluter et al. 2009).
-During pseudocopulation, pollen from the flower's column becomes attached to some part of the pollinator, usually the head or abdomen, and the pollinator inadvertently carries and transfers this pollen to other flowers when they are once again enticed into pseudocopulation.
-While the morphological cues such as the shape and texture of the labellum play a role especially at close range in inducing the pollinator mating behavior, the orchid's pheromone mimic, or allomone, has been shown to play the most important role in enticing pollinators to the flower (Schiestl 2005; Schluter et al. 2009).
+In sexual deception, an orchid attracts male pollinators by producing the sex pheromone of virgin female pollinators in addition to providing visual and tactile cues.
+These signals stimulate mating behaviour in the male pollinators, which then attempt copulation, called "pseudocopulation", with the orchid labellum.
+During pseudocopulation, pollen from the flower's column becomes attached to some part of the pollinator, usually the head or abdomen, and the pollinator inadvertently carries and transfers this pollen to other flowers when it is once again enticed into pseudocopulation.
+While the morphological cues such as the shape and texture of the labellum play a role especially at close range in inducing the pollinator mating behavior, the orchid's pheromone mimic, or allomone, has been shown to play the most important role in enticing pollinators to the flower.

-The allomone produced by an orchid is specific to its pollinator, of which it usually only has one (Ayasse et al. 2007; Gogler et al. 2009, Schluter et al. 2009).
-The allomone is a mixture of alkenes and alkanes (Schiestl and Cozzolino 2008).
-There are one or more active species in this mixture that account for the attraction of pollinators (Vereeken and Schiestl 2008).
-Pollinators and orchids use the same chemical compounds in the same absolute amounts in their pheromones and allomones, respectively (Schiestl 2008).
+The allomone produced by an orchid is specific to its pollinator, of which it usually only has one.
+The allomone is a mixture of alkenes and alkanes.
+There are one or more active species in this mixture that account for the attraction of pollinators.
+Pollinators and orchids use the same chemical compounds in the same absolute amounts in their pheromones and allomones, respectively.

 Every Ophrys orchid has its own pollinator insect and is completely dependent on this species for its survival.
 Duped males are less likely to return and may ignore other plants of the same species.
 Only about 10% of an Ophrys population gets pollinated.
 This is enough to preserve the population, since each Ophrys orchid produces about 12,000 minute seeds.

 Species

-Almost 2,000 names have been proposed for species, subspecies, and "nothospecies" (i.e. species of hybrid origin) within the genus.
-The number of species recognized varies very widely between authorities.
+The number of species recognised varies very widely between authorities.
 Flora Europaea in 1980 and Pedersen & Faurholdt in 2007 listed about 20 species in Europe as a whole; Buttler in 1991 increased this to 53 for slightly larger geographical area; Delforge in 1995 gave a total of 130 species.
 By contrast, a molecular phylogenetic study in 2008 suggested that there were around 10 distinguishable groups.

-The need for further study is indicated.
-For the moment (May 2014), we follow the lead of Kew Botanical Garden's, the World Checklist of Selected Plant Families in provisionally recognizing the following taxa: